wytm97/regexsynth-java/README.md

 # **Declarative Syntax**

 RegexSynth provides a declarative syntax for regular expressions creation.
 You specify what you want and it builds the target regular expression with the correct syntax.
-This is not new, because there are many regex builder *libraries* and *tools* out there that can construct regular expressions without actually specifying the syntax.
-For example, [VerbalExpressions](https://github.com/VerbalExpressions), [JS-Regex](https://github.com/wyantb/js-regex), [XRegExp](http://xregexp.com/), [SimpleRegex](https://github.com/SimpleRegex) etc.
+This is not new, because there are many regex builder *libraries* and *tools* out there that can construct regular expressions without explicitly specifying the syntax.
+For example, [VerbalExpressions](https://github.com/VerbalExpressions), [JS-Regex](https://github.com/wyantb/js-regex), [SimpleRegex](https://github.com/SimpleRegex) etc.

 However, one of the major problem of these libraries is that they fail to structure the expression as it intended.
 The structure of a regular expression matters alot.
 If not handled correclty it can be a added complexity in your code.
 This is where RegexSynth comes into play.
 RegexSynth allows you to **destructure** your expression into partial expressions and then combine them to create a complete regular expression.

 ###### Example #1 (Compact Expression)

 ```java
 // Let's say we want to match dates like this format: 2019-Mar-15
 //
 // Requirement 1: Months as Abbreviation -> (Jan, Feb, Mar, etc...)